How to allow yourself to work less and achieve more

 How can you work less without reducing your overall output?

 The secret is to do deep, focused work.
 No multitasking.
 No distractions.
-Start by scheduling two or three 90-minute chunks deep work in your day.
+Start by scheduling two or three 90-minute chunks for deep work in your day.
 Or use the Pomodoro technique if it works for you.

 Here are some questions to consider on your journey towards less but deeper work: